peng-win/tg_bot/README.md

 # Telegram Bot

-Telegram bot for pizza delivery.
-But for now, this is a bot that responds to "Hello world" with "You said: Hello world."
+Telegram bot for ordering pizza and other food and drinks.